2023 Most Popular Online Criminal Justice & Corrections Bachelor's Degree Schools in the Plains States Region

 Criminal Justice majors at WSU take out an average of $27,649 in student loans while working on their Bachelor's Degree.

 The in-demand online bachelor’s degree programs at Bemidji State University helped the school earn the #5 place on this year’s ranking of the best criminal justice and corrections schools in the Plains States Region .
-Located in the remote town of Bemidji, Bemidji State University is a public school with a small student population.
+Located in the remote town of Bemidji, Bemidji State University is a public college with a small student population.

 Women make up 48% of the criminal justice majors at the school.